ireaneus/LivingWaters/src/data/blog-posts/Ephesians.md

 #### Chapter 1:8b-10 - "Fullness of the times"

->*In all wisdom and insight He made known to us the mystery of His will, according to His good pleasure which He set forth in Him,regarding His plan of the fullness of the times, to bring all things together in Christ, things in the heavens and things on the earth.*
+>*In all wisdom and insight He made known to us the mystery of His will, according to His good pleasure which He set forth in Him, regarding His plan of the fullness of the times, to bring all things together in Christ, things in the heavens and things on the earth.*

 ---